misaleh/CMSIS-DSP-PULPino/README.md

 For CFFT, transform size was 64.

+RFFT uses Transform of size 16.

+DCT uses Transform of size 128.

+To use most of theses tests, the RAM size has to be changed to 512kb.

 | Function        | Puplino Cycles           | Puplino DSP  Cycles (Imp%)|  ARM M4 Cycles|
 | ------------- |:-------------:| -----:| -----:|
 |  arm_cfft_f32(without bit reversal)  | 197447 | N/A |3110 |